 A rare event is something we consider to be unlikely to happen (i.e. the probability of that event happening is very small).
 This is what we are looking for in a hypothesis test.
 We want to determine if the sample collected for the test is a rare event (unlikely to happen) under the assumption the null hypothesis is true.
 To determine if the sample is a rare event, we calculate the probability of the sample occurring, assuming that the null hypothesis is true.
 If the probability of the sample occurring is small, then the sample is a "rare event" and unlikely to occur under the assumption the null hypothesis is true.
 In such a case we would conclude that the original assumption that the null hypothesis is true must be incorrect, and so we would reject the null hypothesis.
 If the probability of the sample occurring is not small, then the sample is not a "rare event" and is actually likely to occur under the assumption the null hypothesis is true.
-In this case we would conclude the original assumption that the null hypothesis is true must be correct, and so we would not reject the null hypothesis.
+In this case we would conclude the original assumption that the null hypothesis.